awsdocs/amazon-lexv2-developer-guide/doc_source/quotas.md

 ## Regions<a name="regions"></a>

-For a list of AWS Regions where Amazon Lex is available, see [ AWS regions and endpoints ](https://docs.aws.amazon.com/general/latest/gr/lex.html) in the *AWS general reference*\.
+For a list of AWS Regions where Amazon Lex V2 is available, see [ AWS regions and endpoints ](https://docs.aws.amazon.com/general/latest/gr/lex.html) in the *AWS general reference*\.

 ## General guidelines<a name="guidelines"></a>

-This topic describes general guidelines when using Amazon Lex\.
+This topic describes general guidelines when using Amazon Lex V2\.
-+ **Signing requests** – All Amazon Lex model\-building and runtime requests in the [API reference](API_Reference.md) use signature V4 for authenticating requests\.
++ **Signing requests** – All Amazon Lex V2 model\-building and runtime requests in the [API reference](API_Reference.md) use signature V4 for authenticating requests\.
 For more information about authenticating requests, see [ Signature Version 4 signing process ](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *Amazon Web Services general reference*\.
-+ Note the following about how Amazon Lex captures slot values from user utterances:
++ Note the following about how Amazon Lex V2 captures slot values from user utterances:

-  Amazon Lex uses the enumeration values that you provide in a slot type definition to train its machine learning models\.
+  Amazon Lex V2 uses the enumeration values that you provide in a slot type definition to train its machine learning models\.
 Suppose that you define an intent called `GetPredictionIntent` with the following sample utterance:

   ```
   "Tell me the prediction for {sign}"
   ```

   where \{sign\} is a slot with the custom type `ZodiacSign`\.
 It has 12 enumeration values, `Aries` through `Pisces`\.
 From the user utterance "Tell me the prediction for \.\.\."
-Amazon Lex understands that the following is a zodiac sign\.
+Amazon Lex V2 understands that the following is a zodiac sign\.

-  When the `valueSelectionStrategy` field is set to `OriginalValue` using the [CreateSlotType](API_CreateSlotType.md) operation, or if **Expand values** is selected in the console, if the user says "Tell me the prediction for earth", Amazon Lex infers that "earth" is a `ZodiacSign` value and passes it to your client application or Lambda function\.
+  When the `valueSelectionStrategy` field is set to `OriginalValue` using the [CreateSlotType](API_CreateSlotType.md) operation, or if **Expand values** is selected in the console, if the user says "Tell me the prediction for earth", Amazon Lex V2 infers that "earth" is a `ZodiacSign` value and passes it to your client application or Lambda function\.
 You must check that slot values are valid values before using them in your fulfillment activity\.

   If you set the `valueSelectionStrategy` field to `TopResolution` using the `CreateSlotType` operation or if **Restrict to slot values and synonyms** is selected in the console, the values that are returned are limited to the values that you defined for the slot type\.
 For example, if the user says "Tell me the prediction for earth", the value would not be recognized because it is not one of the values defined for the slot type\.
 When you define synonyms for slot values, they are recognized the same as a slot value, however, the slot value is returned instead of the synonym\.

-  When Amazon Lex calls a Lambda function or returns the result of a speech interaction with your client, the case of the slot values is not guaranteed\.
+  When Amazon Lex V2 calls a Lambda function or returns the result of a speech interaction with your client, the case of the slot values is not guaranteed\.
 In text interactions, the case of the slot values matches the text entered or the slot value, depending on the value of the `valueResolutionStrategy` field\.
++ When defining slot values that contain acronyms, use the following patterns:
+  + Capital letters separated by periods \(D\.V\.D\.\)
+  + Capital letters separated by spaces \(D V D\)
-+ The [AMAZON\.Date](built-in-slot-date.md) and [AMAZON\.Time](built-in-slot-time.md) built\-on slot types capture bot absolute and relative dates and times\.
-Relative dates and times are resolved in the region where Amazon Lex is processing the request\.
++ The [AMAZON\.Date](built-in-slot-date.md) and [AMAZON\.Time](built-in-slot-time.md) built\-on slot types capture both absolute and relative dates and times\.
+Relative dates and times are resolved in the region where Amazon Lex V2 is processing the request\.

-  For the `AMAZON.Time` built\-in slot type, if the user doesn't specify that a time is before or after noon, the time is ambiguous and Amazon Lex will prompt the user again\.
+  For the `AMAZON.Time` built\-in slot type, if the user doesn't specify that a time is before or after noon, the time is ambiguous and Amazon Lex V2 will prompt the user again\.
 We recommend prompts that elicit an absolute time\.
 For example, use a prompt such as "When do you want your pizza delivered?
 You can say 6 PM or 6 in the evening\."
-+ Providing confusable training data in your bot reduces the ability of Amazon Lex to understand user input\.
++ Providing confusable training data in your bot reduces the ability of Amazon Lex V2 to understand user input\.
 Consider these examples:

   Suppose you have two intents \(`OrderPizza` and `OrderDrink`\) in your bot and both are configured with an "I want to order" utterance\.
-This utterance does not map to a specific intent that Amazon Lex can learn from while building the language model for the bot at build time\.
-As a result, when a user inputs this utterance at runtime, Amazon Lex can't pick an intent with a high degree of confidence\.
+This utterance does not map to a specific intent that Amazon Lex V2 can learn from while building the language model for the bot at build time\.
+As a result, when a user inputs this utterance at runtime, Amazon Lex V2 can't pick an intent with a high degree of confidence\.

   When you have two intents with the same utterance, use input contexts to help Amazon Lex distinguish between the two intents at runtime\.
 For more information, see [ Setting intent context ](https://docs.aws.amazon.com/lexv2/latest/dg/context-mgmt-active-context.html)\.
 + When you use the TSTALIASID alias, keep in mind the following: